Olaparib (Lynparza®) is a targeted (biological) therapy. It is used to treat some types of ovarian, fallopian tube or primary peritoneal cancer.

 Olaparib is used to treat some types of ovarian, fallopian tube or primary peritoneal cancer that have come back after other treatments.
 It may be given if a blood test or a test of the tumour shows that you have a genetic mutation called BRCA1 or BRCA2.

 You have chemotherapy before you start taking olaparib.
 The chemotherapy gets rid of as much of the cancer as possible.
 You then take olaparib to stop the cancer growing again.
 Your doctor or nurse will explain how long you can keep taking olaparib.

 We have more information about ovarian cancer, fallopian tube cancer and primary peritoneal cancer.

 Taking olaparib capsules

-You take olaparib as capsules twice a day, once in the morning and once in the evening.
-Swallow the capsules whole with a glass of water.
-Do not chew, dissolve or open them.
+Take your capsules or tablets 2 times a day, once in the morning and once in the evening.
+Swallow them whole with a glass of water.
+Do not chew, dissolve, crush, open or divide them.

 - Keep them safe and out of the sight and reach of children.

 - If you are sick just after taking the capsules, contact the hospital.
 You may need to take another dose.